trevordevore/levure/framework/helpers/window_manager/README.md

 Example:
 ```
 on moveStackEnd
-  prefsSetPref "default window dimensions", the width of this stack & "," & the height of this stack
+  prefsSetPref "default window dimensions", the width of me & "," & the height of me
   prefsSetPref "default window screen", the screen of me
 end moveStackEnd
 ```